Charles R. Schwab

-Mr. Schwab has been chairman of The Charles Schwab Corporation since its inception and served as chief executive officer for most of its history until October 2008.
-He is also chairman of Charles Schwab Bank.
-Mr. Schwab served as chairman and trustee of The Charles Schwab Family of Funds, Schwab Investments, Schwab Capital Trust, Schwab Annuity Portfolios, Laudus Trust and Laudus Institutional Trust, all registered investment companies, through 2015.
+Schwab has been Chairman of The Charles Schwab Corporation since its inception and served as Chief Executive Officer for most of its history until October 2008.
+He is also Chairman of Charles Schwab Bank.
+Schwab served as chairman and trustee of The Charles Schwab Family of Funds, Schwab Investments, Schwab Capital Trust, Schwab Annuity Portfolios, Laudus Trust and Laudus Institutional Trust, all registered investment companies, through 2015.

-In addition to his professional commitments, Mr. Schwab takes an active interest in a variety of volunteer and non-profit activities.
-Along with his wife, Helen, he is the co-founder and chairman of The Charles and Helen Schwab Foundation, a private foundation that supports entrepreneurial organizations working in education, poverty prevention, human services, and health.
-Mr. Schwab also serves as chairman of the San Francisco Museum of Modern Art and was its chairman for 10 years ending in 2018.
+In addition to his professional commitments, Schwab takes an active interest in a variety of volunteer and non-profit activities.
+Along with his wife, Helen, he is the co-founder and Chairman of The Charles and Helen Schwab Foundation, a private foundation that supports entrepreneurial organizations working in education, poverty prevention, human services, and health.
+Schwab also serves on the board of the San Francisco Museum of Modern Art and was its chairman for 10 years ending in 2018.

-On January 22, 2008, President George W. Bush named Mr. Schwab chairman of the President's Advisory Council on Financial Literacy, a groundbreaking initiative which advised the president and the secretary of the Treasury on ways to promote and enhance financial literacy among the American people.
+On January 22, 2008, President George W. Bush named Schwab chairman of the President's Advisory Council on Financial Literacy, a groundbreaking initiative which advised the president and the secretary of the Treasury on ways to promote and enhance financial literacy among the American people.

 He is the author of several bestselling investment books, including, How to Be Your Own Stockbroker, Charles Schwab's Guide to Financial Independence, It Pays To Talk, written with his daughter, Carrie Schwab-Pomerantz, and You're Fifty—Now What?
 His newest book, Invested, was released in October 2019.

-Mr. Schwab was born in Sacramento, California.
-He is a graduate of Stanford University, earning a bachelor of arts degree in economics and a master of business administration degree from Stanford Graduate School of Business.
+Schwab was born in Sacramento, California.
+He is a graduate of Stanford University, earning a Bachelor of Arts in economics and a Master of Business Administration from Stanford Graduate School of Business.